openstack/pyeclib/README.rst

 ================

 This library is currently mainly maintained by the Openstack Swift community.
-For questions or any other help, come ask in #openstack-swift on freenode.
+For questions or any other help, come ask in #openstack-swift on OFTC.

 -----